0xbythesecond/Azure-Cloud-Detection-Part-2-Getting-Data-into-Sentinel/README.md

 <p align="center"> <img src="https://i.imgur.com/my3tdAw.png" height="50%" width="50%" alt="Sentinel Created Rules for Scheduled Query"/></p>

 We will add the tactic and techniques of "Persistence and sub-category of T1053 - Scheduled task/job".
+This will give you the 2 selected.

 <p align="center"> <img src="https://i.imgur.com/ZmtuvBL.png" height="50%" width="50%" alt="Sentinel Tactics and Techniques"/></p>